coateds/lookout-app-rebuild/README.md

   - Attempts to write .env file
 - Currently, the codespace starts and then ends
   - Flask fails to run becuase it cannot talk to the database
+  - the devcontainer file now calls docker-compose.ci.yml
+    - does not start flask
+    - the .env file can be fixed and flask run manually

 The reason the codespace fails is that .env reads:
 ```